 A green R&D landmark

 The complex is designed to set a benchmark for future R&D buildings in terms of structural efficiency and sustainability.
-The two towers are elevated from the ground to provide as much space as possible at ground level, offering a green space for workers and the public to enjoy.
+The two towers are elevated from the ground to provide as much space as possible at ground level, offering a public green space for workers and the community to enjoy.

 To add visual dynamism, each tower is arranged in six asymmetric blocks cantilevered from the central core, creating a floating effect and futuristic sense.
 Gaps between the blocks will provide outdoor sky terraces for staff to refresh and reboot.